 Prerequisites: RCC*.
 This course will explore all aspects of federal banking regulation, from standards for obtaining a bank charter and federal deposit insurance to restrictions on bank activities and bank failure.
 It will not canvass the commercial law governing bank transfers or payments already covered by Commercial Law, L601.
 Satisfies the administrative law requirement.

 Prerequisites: RCC*.
 A survey of the fundamentals of bankruptcy law, including the “Automatic stay” of creditor collection activity, the creation of the debtor’s bankruptcy “estate,” the treatment of “executory contracts,” the trustee’s “avoiding” powers, the nature of “claims” against the debtor’s estate, the individual debtor’s right to a “discharge,” “exemptions,” the powers and jurisdiction of the bankruptcy court, and the processes of “liquidation,” “adjustment” of debts of an individual debtor, and “reorganization” of a business.

 LAW 602(3 Credit Hours)

 Prerequisites: RCC*.
-This course will cover legal and ethical values and doctrines in the context of current issues in health science decision-making including, e.g., a) death and dying; b) informed consent and other aspects of the doctor patient relationship; c) artificial reproduction (e.g., artificial insemination, surrogate motherhood, in vitro fertilization, embryonic transfer); d) organ transplants; e) research and experimentation on human subjects.
-Beginning Fall 2008, satisfies perspective requirement.
+This course will cover legal and ethical values and doctrines in the context of current issues in health science decision-making including, e.g., a) death and dying; b) informed consent and other aspects of the doctor patient relationship; c) assisted reproduction (e.g., artificial insemination, surrogate motherhood, in vitro fertilization, embryonic transfer); d) organ transplants; e) research and experimentation on human subjects.
+Satisfies perspective and upper level writing requirement.